First crewed mission beyond low Earth orbit since Apollo 17 — December 1972.

 Free-return trajectory: if engines fail after TLI, lunar gravity naturally returns

 the crew to Earth.
-Apollo 13 (1970) is the only mission that relied on this — and survived.
+Apollo 13 (1970) is the only crewed mission that relied on this — and survived.